 To me preparing for a new baby is much like getting ready for a trip to a foreign country.
 You read the travel books.
 (AKA the mountains of baby books you have likely started to accumulate.)
 You talk to other people who have been to that country.
 (AKA you talk to friends who have already had kids) Keep Reading

-Looking for the Prefect Swaddle
+Looking for the Perfect Swaddle

 Ahhhh… the swaddle.
-There is something so sweet about a little wrapped up munchkin.
+There is something so sweet about a little wrapped-up munchkin.
 But getting that perfect swaddle is not so simple.
 I remember watching the nurse at the hospital wrap up my daughter so quickly and effortlessly.
 And I really remember how quickly it soothed her.
 That motivated me to learn… and well… there was a learning curve.
 Keep Reading